stachu79/projekt4/musstachio.md

 ![](https://github.com/stachu79/projekt4/blob/main/musstachio/login.png)

-and I got the web page where i Could post a comment
+and I got the web page where I could post a comment

 ![](https://github.com/stachu79/projekt4/blob/main/musstachio/admin1.png)

-I checked source of that page and got another interesting location ```/auth/dontforget.bak``` and information tha user called ```Barry``` is using SSH.
+I checked the source of that page and got another interesting location ```/auth/dontforget.bak``` and information that user called ```Barry``` is using SSH.

 ![](https://github.com/stachu79/projekt4/blob/main/musstachio/source1.png)

-So I downloaded that file and checked what is a file format.
+So I downloaded that file and checked what type of a file it was.

 ![](https://github.com/stachu79/projekt4/blob/main/musstachio/filedont.png)

-I opened that file and got an information that if we want put comment to the webpage we need to use XML format and desired structure for XML.
+I opened that file and got information that if we want to put comment to the webpage we need to use XML format and desired structure for XML.

 ![](https://github.com/stachu79/projekt4/blob/main/musstachio/xml.png)